Heinz Ehlers: Coaching career

 His first head coaching stint came at Aalborg in 2005-06.
 In May 2007, he took over EHC Biel and steered the team to the NLB championship and promotion to the Swiss top-tier National League A (NLA).
 He was sacked in April 2009 following a run of six straight losses.

 Ehlers accepted the head coaching job at NLB side SC Langenthal in November 2009.
 He hauled in his second NLB title in 2011-12 and the club's first ever.
 Ehlers left SCL after the 2012-13 campaign to take on a new challenge in Switzerland's top-flight National League A (NLA), signing with Lausanne HC in March 2013.
 He turned the newly promoted team into a solid NLA squad, guiding Lausanne to back-to-back playoff appearances in 2013-14 and 2014-15.
 Despite having a year of his contract left to run, he was relieved of his duties after the 2015-16 season.
 About a month before parting ways, Lausanne's president had questioned Ehlers' defensive style of play.

 In early October 2016, he took over head coaching duties for the SCL Tigers of the Swiss NLA and additionally became assistant coach of Denmark's men's national team in October 2017.

 Personal life

-Heinz and his wife Tina have three children together, two of which play professional ice hockey.
+Heinz and his wife Tina have three children together, two of whom play professional ice hockey.
 His oldest son Sebastian plays for the Odense Bulldogs in the AL-Bank Ligaen while his youngest son Nikolaj plays for the Carolina Hurricanes of the National Hockey League.